stevedekorte/strvct.net/README.md

 ## Storage

-Domain objects each have a property which determines if it is persisted.
-Also, they also have property annotations which determine which properties are persisted.
-Using this metainformation, the system automatically persists and retrieves domain objects and their properties.
+Domain objects each have a property which determines if it is persisted, as well as property annotations which determine which properties are persisted.
+Using this metainformation, the system automatically storage of domain objects.

-### Persistence Mechanism
+### Native Collections

-- Each persistent domain object and referenced JavaScript collection (Arrays, ArrayBuffers, Maps, Sets, Dictionaries) is:
+JavaScript collections such as:

+- Array
+- ArrayBuffer
+- TypedArray
+- Map
+- Sets
+- Dictionary (Object)

+referenced by domain object properties are also automatically persisted.

 - Assigned a unique persistence ID
 - Stored as a single JSON record

 - Mutations on persistent properties (or collections) auto queue the object for storage